valda-z/azure-samples-doc/net-webapp-sql-servicebus-insights/README.md

 ## Create on-prem emulator in VLAN (VM)

 Use on of the following emulator version - Linux or Windows system.
 Emulator itself is dockerized core-net application with RESTFull interface running on port 5000 of VM.
+During creation of VMs you will use Custom Extension Scripts, these scripts are run after VM base image is provisioned and it can install or configure host operating system, see code in our scripts for detail.

 #### Windows version of emulator
 Windows version of emulator running on Windows 2016 server with docker extension, docker image itself is installed by Extension Script (extension script also creates scheduled task which startups docker image after reboot.